MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-savedata-loaddata.md

 ---
-title: SaveData, LoadData, and ClearData functions in Power Apps
+title: SaveData, LoadData, and ClearData functions
-description: Reference information including syntax and examples for the SaveData, LoadData, and ClearData functions in Power Apps.
+description: Reference information including syntax and examples for the SaveData, LoadData, and ClearData functions.
 author: gregli-msft

 ms.topic: reference